 Please take a moment to read the below guidelines before submitting your abstract:

 LATE BREAKING ABSTRACT SUBMISSION GUIDELINE

 - All abstracts must be written in English.

-- All abstracts must be submitted on-line through the abstract submission system by extended deadline April 18, 2022 by 23:59 BST.
+- All abstracts must be submitted on-line through the abstract submission system by deadline 20 March 2023 by 23:59 BST.
 Abstracts that are sent via e-mail will not be included in the abstract assessment process.